 Spending time in the outdoors is beneficial to our overall health and wellness.
 Now more than ever, we understand the public’s need to enjoy the benefits of nature.
-As a result, the Department plans to operate wildlife areas and refuges to provide recreational opportunities for the 2020 hunting seasons while keeping hunters and Department staff safe during the COVID-19 pandemic.
+As a result, the Department plans to operate wildlife areas to provide recreational opportunities while keeping the public and Department staff safe during the COVID-19 pandemic.
 We intend to keep areas open as long as visitors implement required health and safety practices.

 Health and Safety/Sanitation